Home Renovation Novels to Revamp Your Reading

 Book Summary

-In this memoir, told through a series of essays, author Erica Bauermeister (who you might recognize from fiction titles like The Scent Keeper) shares the experience of renovating a trash-filled house in eccentric Port Townsend, Washington.
+In this memoir, told through a series of essays, author Erica Bauermeister (who you might recognize from fiction titles like The Scent Keeper) shares the experience of renovating a trash-filled house in the eccentric town of Port Townsend, Washington.
 Along the way, she invites readers on a journey to discover the ways our spaces affect us.

 This is a personal and literary exploration of the psychology of architecture and a tribute to the connections we forge with our homes.